haraldschellander/haraldschellander.github.io/_pages/cv.md

 Work experience
 ======
+* 2026 to present: Deputy Head Regional center for Tyrol and Vorarlberg
+  * GeoSphere Austria
 * 2023 to present: Team Leader Climate and Environment at Regional center for Tyrol and Vorarlberg
   * GeoSphere Austria